 Street corn avocado toast – Bypass the eggs on your avo toast and go straight for the street corn because grilled corn, spices, and cojita are perfect with smashed avocado and crusty bread!

 Are we saying goodbye to summer with this recipe?
-Hell no!
+Heck no!

 People, corn is still plentiful at the farm stands, farmer’s markets, grocery stores, and CSAs deep into September!
 So let’s make some street corn avocado toast, shall we?

 My cousin and I made a meal out of the Mexican street corn we whipped up back in May and with the leftovers, came this street corn avocado toast.
 That street corn though?
 I’m STILL dreaming about it!

 The result?
 Well, can you imagine the most delicious, spiced-up, creamy corn mixture along with your most favorite avocado toast?
 I mean, I’ve been loving on avo toast since before it became the biggest thing since, well, sliced bread (heh.) but when you stack a layer of street corn on top, you’re basically turning me into a puddle.

 And let’s be real here: meals that take more than 30 to 40 minutes during the week just around my jam anymore.
 Not with a toddler looping around my legs while I’m cutting veggies and all but shouting for dinner.

 The Mexican street corn mixture is composed of grilled corn, that insanely delicious lime crema I blathered on about months ago, a bunch of pantry spices, cilantro, and crumbled queso fresco.
 When we made these toasts the first time, we actually just sliced the Mexican street corn right off the cob and into a bowl.

 But in the months since that first time, I’ve taken to just slicing grilled corn into a bowl and mixing it together with all of the good stuff.
 Same effect, much simpler method.